EENI Global Business School

 5. Outlining the most important functions of a sales representative

-6. Analysing the process of recruiting a sales representative
+6. Analyzing the process of recruiting a sales representative

-7. Detailing how best to manage the sales work of the representative
+7. Detailing how best to manage the sales work of representative

-In finishing this subject, the student will know the different possibilities that a company has for creating a network of international representatives and the negotiation factors with the possible agents at the time of signing a contract.
+In finishing this subject, student will know different possibilities that a company has for creating a network of international representatives and negotiation factors with possible agents at the time of signing a contract.

 Online Student (Master International Business Foreign Trade)

-The Subject “International Distribution” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “International Distribution” is included within the curriculum of the following academic programs at EENI Global Business School:

 Masters: Foreign Trade, International Business.